The RE's has been involved in every major conflict the British Army has fought and has ever since lived up to its Motto "Ubique" ("Everywhere").

 The Royal Engineers' interest in aeronautics began in the 1860's when they explored the possibilities of using air balloons for aerial observation purposes.
 This interest developed into an interest in fixed winged aircraft.
 In 1911 the Corps formed its Air Battalion, the first flying unit of the British Armed Forces.
 The Air Battalion was the forerunner of the Royal Flying Corps and Royal Air Force.

 WW1, Royal Engineer tunnelling companies, nicknamed "the Moles", were specialist units of the Corps of Royal Engineers within the British Army, formed to dig attacking tunnels under enemy lines during the First World War.
 They designed and built the frontline fortifications, creating cover for the infantry and positions for the artillery.
 It was in the hands of the technically skilled RE's to develop responses to chemical and underground warfare.
-And without the RE's the infantry and artillery would have soon been powerless, as they maintained their weapons.

 The RE's maintained the railways, roads, water supply, bridges and transport - allowing supplies to the armies.
 They operated the railways and inland waterways, maintained wireless, telephones and other signalling equipment, making sure communications existed.
 The Royal Engineers grew into a large and complex organisation, by the 1 August 1914, the RE consisted of 1056 officers and 10394 men of the regular army and Special Reserve, plus another 513 and 13127 respectively serving with the RE of the Territorial Force.
 The officers and men manned 26 coastal defence Fortress Companies (of which 15 were overseas), 7 Signal Companies, 2 Cable and Airline (signalling) Companies, 15 Field Companies, 3 Survey Companies, 2 Railway Companies, and miscellaneous other units.
 There were also 9 Depot companies carrying out training and administrative duties, as well as various Schools.